rune/rune/README.md

 This is the case by default for most games.

+## Audio

+Your game can have soundtracks and sound effects.
+However, your game should not play any audio before the `startGame` function is called.

 ## Help

 If you're having trouble, please feel free to file an issue in our [GitHub issue tracker](https://github.com/rune/rune-games-sdk/issues).